ciernialab/ROIMAPer/README.md

 ### Installation

 Either download all files from github, or clone the repository using **git clone https://github.com/ciernialab/ROIMAPer**

-Place the ROIMAPer folder in scripts/plugins/ in your FIJI folder (you can find the fiji folder under File>Show Folder>ImageJ in FIJI)
+Place the ROIMAPer-main folder in scripts/plugins/ in your FIJI folder (you can find the fiji folder under File>Show Folder>ImageJ in FIJI)

+The scripts in ROIMAPer_Utilities are not necessary for ROI mapping.
+They were used to create the atlas and can be used to create ROIs outside of the main program.

 ### Image Prerequisits